 Now I discuss the policy process itself, in relation to these phenomena of the interpenetration of facts and values and of knowledge and ignorance.
 This is not the place to develop schematic models of that process, so I will content myself with a few observations.
 The first is that no decision is atomic.
 Even if an issue is novel, even if its sponsoring agency is freshly created, there will always exist a background, in explicit law, codes of practice, folkways, and expectations, in which it necessarily operates even while reacting on the background.
 And once an issue exists, it is rare indeed for it to fade away.
 It may become less salient for policy and be relegated to a routine monitoring activity; but it can erupt at anytime should something extraordinary occur.
+In an earlier IIASA study [10] we saw how the concept of acid rain went through a cycle of evolution of some 15 years from its announcement by an eccentric scientist in Sweden, to its adoption as an international policy problem.
+Another decade may well pass before there is any effective international agreement; and yet another before the problem may be effectively brought under control.
+Nearly a lifetime - can we speak of a decision or the facts in such a case?

-Indeed, when we look at the duration and complexity of those dialectical processes whereby a total environmental assessment problem (its common initial form) is gradually tamed, we see the necessity for a differentiation among the functions performed by the facts-or better, the inputs of technical information.
-Here I can do no better than to use materials recently developed by Bill Clark (personal communication).
-He starts with authoritative knowledge-the traditional ideal of science, still applicable in the case of applied science issues.
-This is supplemented by reporting-not in newspapers, but in the accumulation of relatively reliable, uncontroversial information on a variety of phenomena of no immediate salience, but crucial when a crisis emerges.
+Indeed, when we look at the duration and complexity of those dialectical processes whereby a total environmental assessment problem (its common initial form) is gradually tamed, we see the necessity for a differentiation among the functions performed by the facts - or better, the inputs of technical information.
+Here I can do no better than to use materials recently developed by Bill Clark [11].
+He starts with authoritative knowledge - the traditional ideal of science, still applicable in the case of applied science issues.
+This is supplemented by reporting - not in newspapers, but in the accumulation of relatively reliable, uncontroversial information on a variety of phenomena , of no immediate salience, but crucial when a crisis emerges.
 This is the descendant of natural history, popular in past epochs when clergymen and other gentlemen of leisure could gain satisfaction and prestige through their mastery of some great mass of material, perhaps of a locality, perhaps of a special branch of nature.
 The decline of this style of science, under the pressure of changing institutions and the dominant criteria of quality, is a clear example of what I have called the social construction of ignorance.
-Harvey Brooks (1982) has recently shown what a price we now pay for our ignorance, in the impotence of what I call the clean-up or garbage sciences in the face of our various pollution problems.
+Harvey Brooks has recently shown what a price we now pay for our ignorance, in the impotence of what I call the clean-up or garbage sciences in the face of our various pollution problems [12].

 When science is involved in the policy process, particularly in the technical consultancy mode, then impersonal demonstrations give way to committed dialogue, and no facts are hard, massy, and impenetrable.
 They are used as evidence in arguments, necessarily inconclusive and debatable.
-In this case we invoke metaphors to describe their nature and functions; Steven Toulmin (1972) has suggested the term "maps" (not pictures, or we might say dogmas, but rather guides to action).
-I have developed the idea of a tool, something that derives its objectivity not so much through its correspondence with external reality as through its effectiveness in operating on reality in a variety of functions and contexts (Ravetz, 1984).
+In this case we invoke metaphors to describe their nature and functions; Steven Toulmin has suggested the term "maps" (not pictures, or we might say dogmas, but rather guides to action) [13].
+I have developed the idea of a tool, something that derives its objectivity not so much through a correspondence with external reality as through its effectiveness in operating on reality in a variety of functions and contexts [14].